observablehq/plot/README.md

 * a time interval (for temporal binning)
 * a function that returns an array, count, or time interval

-If the **thresholds** option is not specified, it defaults to *scott*.
-If a function, it is passed three arguments: the array of input values, the domain minimum, and the domain maximum.
+If the **thresholds** option is specified as a function, it is passed three arguments: the array of input values, the domain minimum, and the domain maximum.
 If a number, [d3.ticks](https://github.com/d3/d3-array/blob/master/README.md#ticks) or [d3.utcTicks](https://github.com/d3/d3-time/blob/master/README.md#ticks) is used to choose suitable nice thresholds.

 The bin transform supports grouping in addition to binning: you can subdivide bins by up to two additional ordinal or categorical dimensions (not including faceting).
 If any of **z**, **fill**, or **stroke** is a channel, the first of these channels will be used to subdivide bins.
 Similarly, Plot.binX will group on **y** if **y** is not an output channel, and Plot.binY will group on **x** if **x** is not an output channel.
 For example, for a stacked histogram: